Making Their Younger Selves Proud: Women’s Rugby Sevens On Breaking Barriers

 Posted by The Cusp on Sunday, 14 May 2017

-Want to earn Qantas Points for everyday activities like walking the dog, going for a jog or riding your bike*?
-Find everything you need to know here.
-Or download the Qantas Assure app on iOS or Android to start earning Qantas Points today.
+Find everything you need to know on Qantas Insurance wellbeing.
+Download the Qantas Wellbeing App on iOS or Android to start earning Qantas Points today.

 Josephine is a writer from western Sydney who likes to blatantly lie on her bios.
 She played the youngest sister in 80s sitcom Family Ties and looks fantastic running with a backpack on.